Okmada/ReTwisted/README.md

 3. Click "Create Webhook" or "View Webhooks" if you have already created webhooks.
 4. Select any webhook and click "Copy Webhook URL".

-### How to get Ping ID
+### How to get User ID or Role ID

 1. Go to settings on Discord.
 2. Click "Advanced" in the app settings.
 3. Enable developer mode.
-4. Go to "My Account".
-5. Click on the three dots next to your profile.
-6. Click "Copy User ID".
+4. Right click user or role you want to ping
+5. Press "Copy User ID" or "Copy Role ID"